Interview with DET International Exchange Program Interns

 Text and Photos by David Nakayama, DET Corp Comms

-Today we get insights from two Thai engineering students, Panarin Benjachaya and Siddha Srivarasas (left and right in the above photo), about their experiences training in an international workplace in our Delta Thailand International Exchange Program.
+Today we talk with two efficiency-obsessed Thai engineering students, Kristin Laohaudomchok and Kantida Jullasrikaiwal (left and right in the above photo), about their experiences at a global workplace with our Delta Thailand International Exchange Program.

 Please tell us a bit about yourself.
 Where are you from?
 What are you studying, and why did you choose this major/field of study?